martintrojer/martintrojer.github.com/_posts/2011-11-10-applied-symbolic-execution-with-kleellvm.md

 layout: post
 title: "Applied Symbolic Execution with KLEE/LLVM"
 description: ""
-category:
+category: software
 tags: [clang, klee, llvm, sat, symbolic execution, valgrind]
 ---
 {% include JB/setup %}

-This is a follow up article to my [previous post](/2011/11/02/symbolic-execution) on symbolic execution.
+This is a follow up article to my [previous post](/software/2011/11/02/symbolic-execution) on symbolic execution.
 Here we look at <a href="http://klee.llvm.org/">KLEE</a> and <a href="http://llvm.org/">LLVM</a> in more detail, and present a potential practical application for a symbolic executor.
 We also discuss some of the limitations and drawbacks with this approach.

 Our changes for KLEE and LLVM can be<a href="https://github.com/martintrojer/symbolic-execution">&nbsp;found on github</a>.